 We’re using this special anniversary as an opportunity to grow our archives.
 We’re gladly accepting items from alumni, past parents and other friends of the School.

 A Book of Our School’s History

 In conjunction with the Class of 2016’s Senior Class Gift, our school’s rich history will be detailed in a beautiful coffee table book filled with images from our archives.
-The book is being written and designed by Nomad Press and will be available for purchase at the end of the school year.
+The book is being written and designed currently and is anticipated to be available for purchase at the end of the summer.